Board of directors

 Maria Berry - Chair

 Maria Berry is a long-time participant in football as a player, coach, administrator and fan since beginning as a player in the eastern suburbs of Melbourne in 1979.
 In her professional role, Maria has worked at a wide range of organisations in the government sector and as a management consultant for a leading international firm.
-Maria has also worked professionally in sports administration in football and gymnastics as well as holding a diversity of volunteer roles.
+Maria has also worked professionally in sports administration in football, gymnastics and Ultimate (frisbee) as well as holding a diversity of volunteer roles.

 Cheryl Downes - Deputy Chair